 Adult Learners (Nontraditional Students)

-An adult learner is defined as a student 25 years of age or older who is beginning or returning to school after being away from college for a number of years and who plans to enroll in credit courses.
+An adult learner is defined as a student 25 years of age or older who is beginning or returning to school after being away from college for several years and who plans to enroll in credit courses.
 To respond more effectively to this group’s needs, the Student Experience Center serves as an advocacy and referral office and assists new adult students.

 The Non-Traditional Student Program (NTSP) is designed to help nontraditional students be successful in obtaining their educational goals.
 NTSP helps students navigate the university and provide information about resources, services, and opportunities that UA Little Rock offers.
 Additional information may be found on the website ualr.edu/campuslife/ntsp/about-non-traditional-student-programs or by calling (501) 916-5645.